Orchestrating my homelab self-hosted services with Komodo and git

 By

-In this post I’m going to talk about how I went from a single server running all my self-hosted services to a small fleet of “servers” that I manage with Komodo, XCP-NG, and unRAID.
-The scenario that prompted me to divest in a single machine running the services I use every day was prompted by a spat of unexpected downtime to install/fix/replace something in my unRAID server (it doesn’t matter what it is because that’s not important to this post).
+This post covers how I went from a single server running all my self-hosted services to a small fleet of “servers” that I manage with Komodo, XCP-NG, and unRAID.
+That decision was prompted by a spell of unexpected downtime to install/fix/replace something in my unRAID server (it doesn’t matter what it is because that’s not important to this post).
 In doing so, I lost access to all of my Homebridge devices in the  Home app which meant I couldn’t turn off some devices or even see my security camera feeds, my Plex server then became inaccessible for myself and the remote users who stream from it, and I couldn’t read my news feeds from FreshRSS, among losing access to the many other services.

-To some this scenario might seem like a minor annoyance, but to me… well, in my quest for data-privacy and independance, encountering this situation felt awfully devastating considering the time I’d invested in not only my abilities but to have everything running smoothly for so long.
+To some this scenario might seem like a minor annoyance, but to me… well, in my quest for data privacy and independence, encountering this situation felt awfully devastating considering the time I’d invested in not only my abilities but to have everything running smoothly for so long.
 Self-hosting the services I need to accomplish tasks, or waste time, is something I take a lot of pride in but extended periods of downtime started to boil my blood.

 If you care about your privacy, using a trusted VPN is a requirement for doing anything on the internet these days.
 I have used ExpressVPN for over 7 years and after reading the TorrentFreak 2025 review of VPN providers who do not log, I think you should too.
 If you sign up with my referral link, we BOTH get 1 month of free service 😁!